 - Buzzfeed: 16 things you should never say to your kids

 - Parenting.com: Positive reinforcement – 9 things you shouldn’t say to your child

 - PopSugar: 13 things you should stop saying to your kids now

-But, when parents read this headline, or countless others like it, how does it make parents feel?
+But, when parents read these headlines, how does it make us feel?
 It raises anxiety.
 It creates stress around the sense of “I have to do everything right as a parent, or my child will end up screwed up.”
 It makes us feel guilty about all the times we’ve “done it wrong.”